datacarpentry/datacarpentry.github.io/_posts/2018-04-11-launch-handbook.md

 authors: ["Tracy Teal", "Maneesha Sane", "Belinda Weaver"]
 ---

-As The Carpentries, we're excited to announce that we have consolidated and updated a whole raft of materials and resources that we want to share online with our community.
+As The Carpentries, we're excited to announce that we have consolidated and updated many materials and resources to more easily share them online and be a community resource.

 Today we are launching an all-new **The Carpentries Handbook**.
 We will also be tweeting regularly through a new [Carpentries Twitter account](https://twitter.com/thecarpentries).